Can you excuse yourself from the medical wait line?

-You don't need to wait THAT long.
-When placed on a medical wait list greater than 45 days, wait list insurance, (also known as medical access insurance) allows immediate access to diagnostic examinations, specialist consultations, and surgical procedures.
+Now, Canadians don't need to wait THAT long.
+When placed on a medical waiting list greater than 45 days, wait-list insurance, (also known as medical access insurance) allows immediate access to diagnostic examinations, specialist consultations, and surgical procedures.

-HealthSure, a medical access insurance product underwritten by Certain Lloyd's of London Underwriters and administered by MSH International (Canada) Ltd., covers the costs of, and speeds up your access to specialist appointments, diagnostic testing and/or surgery.
+HealthSure, a medical access insurance product underwritten by Lloyd's Underwriters and administered by MSH International (Canada) Ltd., covers the costs of, and speeds up your access to specialist appointments, diagnostic testing and/or surgery.

 - There is no medical underwriting or medical questionnaire;

 - No deductible or co-payments;